Why Gating Content With Social Media is Near an End.

-We pay ticket premiums and admissions to view concerts, games, movies, fights, news, solutions, answers and much more.
+We pay ticket premiums and admissions to view concerts, games, movies, fights, news, solutions, answers, and more.

 So it’s not a surprise that gating content made its way and has survived for quite some time on the Internet.